wzx140/relice_image/README.md

 1. undo comment out the main function for GTest in main.cpp and comment out the default main function
 2. introduce the GTest Libraries, see [BUILD](#BUILD)
 ### PROBLEM
-if you meet up with the problem *vtkMetaImageReader (0x55e565f78af0): MetaImage cannot parse file.*, you can change the path in *render->setPath("../res/brain.mhd");*.
+if you meet up with the problem *vtkMetaImageReader (0x55e565f78af0): MetaImage cannot parse file.*, you can change the path in *render->setPath("../res/brain.mhd");* in main.cpp
 > the target can not find the file because you enable the out-of-source-build